Seneca-BSA/bsa/docs/ses250/lab4.md

     ***Figure 4.8***

-1. Once the DMM is in DC current mode, connect a jumper wire to each of DMM’s alligator clips.
+1. Once the DMM is in DC current mode, connect a jumper wire to each of the DMM’s alligator clips.

     ![Figure 4.9](lab4-connection-4.png)